morrison93/MobileApp-Albums-React-Native/README.md

 		3.2.
 Perform fetching of data through HTTP request; 3.3.
 Manage lifecycle methods and component level state;
 		3.4.
 Render Album List to the device;
+	4. Added Card Component;
+		4.1.
+Styled the Card component for presenting the album details.